tg-watchdog/trustrank/readme.md

 # TrustRank
-This is a simple algorithem of TrustRank, an algorithem that used for evaluate someone’s reputation in a social network.
+This is a simple algorithm of TrustRank, an algorithm that used for evaluate someone’s reputation in a social network.
 The simulated implementation is also attached inside the repository.

-## Algorithem
+## Algorithm
-The TrustRank algorithem is inspired by [PageRank](https://en.wikipedia.org/wiki/PageRank), an algorithem to calculate the weights of webpages.
+The TrustRank algorithm is inspired by [PageRank](https://en.wikipedia.org/wiki/PageRank), an algorithm to calculate the weights of webpages.

 Firstly, we will calculate the “relay trust score” for the votee: